Suizhong County

 Suizhong County (绥中县 (綏中縣, Suízhōng Xiàn)) is a county of southwestern Liaoning, People's Republic of China.
 It is located on the northern coast of the Bohai Sea and is the southernmost county of Huludao City (as well as non-peninsular Liaoning), bordering Hebei to the southwest.
-The county has an area of 2765 km2, a population of 640,000, and is an economically important region within Huludao.
-Suizhong is the home of the first Chinese citizen to travel in space, Yang Liwei.
+The county has an area of 2765 km2, a population of 550,000, and is an economically important region within Huludao.
+Suizhong is home to the first Chinese citizen to travel in space, Yang Liwei, and Wu Sangui, a warlord.

 Administrative divisions

 There are 14 towns, five townships, and six ethnic townships in the county.

 Climate

 Suizhong County has a monsoon-influenced humid continental climate (Köppen Dwa), with cold, very dry, and rather long winters, and hot, humid summers; a majority of the annual rainfall occurs in July and August alone.
 The monthly 24-hour average temperature ranges from −7.1 °C in January to 24.3 °C in July, while the annual mean is 10.0 °C; however, high temperatures peak in August.
 Due to the coastal location, temperatures are moderated in the summer, but prevailingly northerly and westerly winds minimise maritime influence during winter.